-On 11th January 1844, Charles Darwin, in rather long-winded fashion, came clean to his friend Joseph Dalton Hooker:
+On 11th January 1844, Charles Darwin, in typically long-winded fashion, came clean to his new friend Joseph Dalton Hooker, humorously likening admitting believing in evolution to ‘confessing a murder’:

 Besides a general interest about the Southern lands, I have been now ever since my return [from the Beagle voyage] engaged in a very presumptuous work & which I know no one individual who wd not say a very foolish one.— I was so struck with distribution of Galapagos organisms &c &c & with the character of the American fossil mammifers, &c &c that I determined to collect blindly every sort of fact, which cd bear any way on what are species.— I have read heaps of agricultural & horticultural books, & have never ceased collecting facts— At last gleams of light have come, & I am almost convinced (quite contrary to opinion I started with) that species are not (it is like confessing a murder) immutable.

 Joseph Dalton Hooker was one of the first people Darwin confided in regarding his heretical evolutionary views.
 He chose his friends well.
-They had only been corresponding with each other for two months, but Hooker was to remain one of Darwin’s most staunch allies for the rest of Darwin’s life.
+They had only been corresponding for two months, but Hooker was to remain one of Darwin’s staunchest allies for the rest of Darwin’s life.